 The defense, on the other hand, argued that Fanning nearly killed Dryer with the chokehold, causing him to fear for his life and place the knife in his pocket for protection before walking outside his house again.

-The state’s first witness was Dryer’s 14-year-old stepdaughter, Shelby Stierwald, who testified that Dryer came outside the house, punched Fanning and then began stabbing him.
+The state’s first witness was Dryer’s 14-year-old stepdaughter, who testified that Dryer came outside the house, punched Fanning and then began stabbing him.

 “He fell to the ground and said, ‘Call an ambulance.
-I’ve been stabbed,’ ” Stierwald said.
+I’ve been stabbed,’ ” the teenager said.

-Under cross-examination, however, Stierwald said it was Fanning who started the second fight.
+Under cross-examination, however, the teen said it was Fanning who started the second fight.
 She also said she did not see a knife in Dryer’s hand when he came outside the home and threw the fuse at Fanning.

 “I didn’t see him come out with it, but I saw him stab him with it,” she said.